 Policy Family Governance

 Reference GOV-01

-Responsible Manager Clerk to the Board of Trustees
+Responsible Manager Clerk to the Trust Board

-Approval Date June 2019
+Approval Date June 2022

-Issue Number 1
+Issue Number 2

-Review Date June 2022
+Review Date June 2025

 Aim

 The Potteries Educational Trust is committed to operating in an ethical and principled way.
 The aim of this policy is to provide employees and workers (referred to as 'workers' in this policy) with a means for raising genuine concerns of suspected bribery or corruption, breaches of policy, breaking of the law and other serious wrongdoings.